4140 Statewide Health Planning, Development

 - Health Care Workforce Clearinghouse Program (Clearinghouse) - Serves as the state's central repository of health care workforce and education information via the collection, analysis and distribution of educational, licensing and employment data and trends.

-- CalSEARCH - Provides clinical rotations, externships, internships and employment opportunities in underserved communities to students and existing practitioners in primary care, mental health and allied health.
+- California's Student/Resident Experiences and Rotations in Community Health (CalSEARCH) - Provides clinical rotations, externships, internships and employment opportunities in underserved communities to students and existing practitioners in primary care, mental health and allied health.

-- Health Professions Education Foundation (a non-profit public benefit corporation) - Provides scholarships and loan repayments to health professional students and graduates who agree to provide direct patient care in a medically underserved area of California for one to three years.
+- Health Professions Education Foundation (a non-profit public benefit corporation) - Provides scholarships and loan repayments to health professional students and graduates who agree to provide services in underserved areas of California for one to three years.
 Programs serve allied health, nursing, mental health, dentistry, and physician professionals.